-Just to confuse you more, there is another tax number, which you will receive, when registering your own business, whether as a freelancer or self-employed.
-This tax number looks exactly like the non-business tax number you receive with your first tax assessment, and in fact, replaces it.
-The reason being that you switched the responsible departments in your local Finanzamt, and you will have to put your freelance tax number on all invoices you write.
+Just to confuse you more, there is another tax number, which you will receive, when registering your own business as a freelancer or self-employed.
+This tax number looks exactly like the non-business tax number you receive with your first tax assessment.
+You will have to put your freelance/business tax number on all invoices you write.

 When registering your business with the Finanzamt, you get to fill out a somewhat complicated seven-page form called the Fragebogen zur Steuerlichen Erfassung (questionnaire for tax registration).

 Sorted is an amazing web app that helps you fill out this questionnaire in English and for free.

 Related Guide: Freelancing In Germany As A Foreigner [How-To Guide]